Roundup Speculative

 Traveling to Cuba (or a Cuba-Inspired Island)

-Some fans imagine an entire mission set there, in a setting radically different from the rest of the game.
-A GTA version of Havana, complete with 1950s American cars and explosive politics.
+Some fans imagine an entire mission set there, in a setting radically different from the rest of the game: a GTA version of Havana, complete with 1950s American cars and explosive politics.

 The Grassrivers bathed in evening light